wildtechgarden/www-wildtechgarden/content/devel/infrastructure-via-code/2021-06-06-tokens-for-ovh-v1.md

 ## Preface

-Before finding the source of the [issues with Terraform on OVH](https://www.danielfdickinson.ca/blog/terraforming-with-ovh-is-not-paradise/), a possible source of the dysfunction was thought to be with expired tokens.
+Before finding the source of some issues with Terraform on OVH, a possible source of the dysfunction was thought to be with expired tokens.
 As such a couple of cross-platform token generation scripts using the Python bindings for the OVH API were tried.

 The scripts described on this page are available in a Git repo @ <https://github.com/wildtechgarden/ivc-in-the-wtg-experiments>